krxdev-kaan/CSGOHackGUI/README.md

 CSGOHackGUI is the IOS Client made for [AqHax-CSGO](https://github.com/krxdev-kaan/AqHax-CSGO/).

 ## How to use it ?
 It's pretty straight forward actually.
 Just compile and install the app on your phone.
+(Or create an issue so i can send you a Prebuilt IPA)
 Launch [AqHax-CSGO](https://github.com/krxdev-kaan/AqHax-CSGO/) on your computer and enter the IP that you got from AqHax-CSGO and you should be good to go.

 ### Supported Devices